 A 1 cup serving of this baked pasta is 259 calories and 7 weight watchers points plus.
 The calories and points are kept under control because this pasta bake is filled lean chicken and broccoli – not just pasta.
 Also substituting chicken stock for some of the milk helps to reduce fat and calories.
 Enjoy!

-- 12 ounce “steam in” package frozen broccoli florets heated
+- 12 ounce “steam in” package frozen broccoli florets cooked according to package instructions.

 - 2 cups chicken broth